CSCfi/csc-user-guide/docs/apps/pytorch.md

 !!! info "News"

+    **13.6.2024** PyTorch 2.3 added to Puhti and Mahti.
+The LUMI installation will be delayed until early autumn due to an incompatible ROCm driver version.
+This version has also updated how Python commands are wrapped, as this solves several problems with using virtual environments and Jupyter Notebooks.
+Due to this `apptainer` or `apptainer_wrapper` commands will no longer work, but otherwise the change should be invisible to users.

     **1.3.2024** PyTorch 2.2 added to Puhti, Mahti and LUMI.
 The LUMI module includes ROCm versions of
     [FlashAttention-2](https://github.com/ROCm/flash-attention)